WarStalkeR/DU-Trilateration-Calc/README.md

 Have a hard time finding your T3/T4/T5 ore vein?
-Wandering around with no results and it doesn't seem like will getting closer to it anytime soon?
+Wandering around with no results and it doesn't seem like you'll get closer to it anytime soon?
 Well, this trilateriation calc might help you, if you use it right.

 ## Requirements
 1) Download & Install Python 3.8: https://www.python.org/downloads/